All Episodes

 It's completely psychotic.

-If two blocks from my house, regardless of race, there was a drug den, we knew that there were young people wandering around with machine guns or series of other things, and there was just general criminality happening.
+If two blocks from my house, regardless of race, there was a drug den, we knew that there were young people wandering around with machine guns or a series of other things, and there was just general criminality happening.

-Do you would I want the police or not want?
+Would I want the police or not want?

-No, no, I'll just let it be.
+No, no, just let it be.

 Let it be.